ayc62/3110FinalProject/INSTALL.md

 2. We now need to install ANSITerminal in order for the colors on the chessboard to work.
 When you are currently in the `chess` folder, run <br/> <br/> `opam install ANSITerminal`<br/> <br/>

 Now you're all done with the installation process!
 You can proceed to play our Chess game by simply running `make play`.
-If you're unfamiliar with chess, [here](https://www.chess.com/learn-how-to-play-chess) are the rules on how to play.
+If you're unfamiliar with chess, refer to the README.md file in this repository for a set of links on how to play both standard chess and the variants included in our implementation.
 Good luck, and most importantly have fun!